ryanef/terraform-aws-vpc/README.md

 `NAT Gateway` is optional, you can enable NAT at the `use_nat_gateway` option in *variables.tf* which will also create an Elastic IP.

-`VPC Endpoints` are optional and can be changed at `use_nat_gateway` in the *variables.tf* file as well.
+`VPC Endpoints` are optional and can be changed at `use_vpc_endpoints` in the *variables.tf* file

 A VPC Endpoint can either be a `Gateway Endpoint` or `Interface Endpoint` you can see an example in the bottom of *variables.tf*.
-Also keep in mind VPC Endpoints can cost money like NAT Gatway.
+Also keep in mind VPC Endpoints can cost money like NAT Gateway.
 Both are options for getting internet traffic to your resources running in private subnets.

 ## Changing Defaults